 When ready the olives will be dry and wrinkled and about half their original size.
 You want them chewy, not hard, so taste one.
 Any smaller olives may be ready first so remove them and put the rest back in the oven.

-Pack the olives into sterilised jars with a good pinch of salt, a couple of cloves of garlic and a few tablespoons of oil.
+Pack the olives into sterilised jars with a good pinch of salt, some dried garlic and a few tablespoons of oil.
+Best not to add fresh garlic as it can go off as I learnt the hard way.
 Add herbs or chilli if liked.
 Close jar then shake to distribute the oil.

 Keep for a month before eating, shaking the oil around from time to time.